 Mothers Day Sermons

-Mothers Day sermons are popular.
-It's a wonderful opportunity to inspire and encourage mothers in their important role.
+Mothers Day sermons are a wonderful opportunity to inspire and encourage mothers in their important role.

-Whether our mothers are living or dead, they deserve the best.
+Whether living or dead, our mothers deserve the best.
 God abundantly bless our mothers!

 Bible Verses for Mothers Day Sermons